What describes the arrangement of DNA strands that run in opposite directions?

 Prepare for the Biology and Scientific Research Test.
 Engage with flashcards and multiple-choice questions, complete with hints and explanations.
 Ensure your success on the exam!

-The term "antiparallel" refers to the unique structural arrangement of double-stranded DNA, where each strand runs in opposite directions.
-In this configuration, one strand has a directionality from the 5' to 3' end, while the opposite strand runs from 3' to 5'.
-This orientation is crucial for the processes of DNA replication and transcription, as enzymes that interact with DNA, such as DNA polymerase, can only synthesize DNA in the 5' to 3' direction.
+Antiparallel DNA accurately describes the arrangement of the two strands of a DNA molecule that run in opposite directions.
+In a DNA double helix, one strand runs in the 5' to 3' direction, while the other strand runs in the 3' to 5' direction.
+This orientation is crucial for the processes of DNA replication and transcription, as enzymes that interact with DNA can only add nucleotides in the 5' to 3' direction.

 Subscribe